Hope-based comms: a strategy for change

 How we work

-Hope-based comms is also a brand new initiative for change-makers anywhere in the world who want to try and develop this positive approach.
+Hope-based communications is also a community for change-makers anywhere in the world who want to try and develop this positive approach.
 If you want to be involved in the hope-based community please get in touch.
-You can find out about services like workshops and campaign support here.
+You can see the current group of certified hope-based communicators here, and find out about services like workshops and campaign support here.

 Why framing matters